Computers and Wireless

 Wireless access is available throughout all campus libraries.

-eduroam for visitors
+Eduroam for visitors

-Visitors connecting to eduroam will not have access to electronic resources licensed to the University of Chicago.
+Visitors from other eduroam institutions will have access to the internet, but will not have access to electronic resources licensed to the University of Chicago.

 For instructions on connecting to eduroam, contact your home institution.